islammarjan2005-star/nottingham/README.md

 # ZDAT1001 Assessment Part 2 - Extenuating Circumstances Analysis

-A portfolio project that loads the anonymised University of Nottingham Extenuating Circumstances (EC) dataset into a normalised SQLite database, runs SQL queries on it, and writes a short report with visualisations.
+A portfolio project that loads the UoN Extenuating Circumstances dataset into a SQLite database, runs SQL queries on it, and writes a short report with visualisations.